 While pursuing a background in statistics market psychology was always at the for front of his mind.
 Since his introduction to the stock market in high school Andrew Ilardi knew the market was driven by psychological factors and that market psychology was the real way to developing a winning system.

-Currently, Andrew Ilardi is a day trader working at a prop firm in NYC.
+Currently, Andrew Ilardi is a day trader working in North Carolina.

 Statement Of Disclaimer

 This material is being provided to you for educational purposes only.
 No information presented constitutes a recommendation by me or its affiliates to buy, sell or hold any security, financial product or instrument discussed therein or to engage in any specific investment strategy.
 The content neither is, nor should be construed as, an offer, or a solicitation of an offer, to buy, sell, or hold any securities.
 You are fully responsible for any investment decisions you make.
 Such decisions should be based solely on your evaluation of your financial circumstances, investment objectives, risk tolerance and liquidity needs.

 U.S. Government Required Disclaimer - Commodity Futures Trading Commission.
 Futures and options trading has large potential rewards, but also large potential risk.
 You must be aware of the risks and be willing to accept them in order to invest in the futures and options markets.
 Don't trade with money you can't afford to lose.
 This website is neither a solicitation nor an offer to Buy/Sell futures or options.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed on this website.
 The past performance of any trading system or methodology is not necessarily indicative of future results.